protegeproject/swrltab-plugin/README.md

 This repository contains the SWRLAPI-based SWRLTab plugin for the Protege Desktop ontology editor (*version 5.0 and higher*).

-Plugin documentation can be found here [https://github.com/protegeproject/swrltab-plugin/wiki here].
+Plugin documentation can be found [here](https://github.com/protegeproject/swrltab-plugin/wiki).
-Documentation for the SWRLAPI can be found [https://github.com/protegeproject/swrlapi/wiki here].
+Documentation for the SWRLAPI can be found [here](https://github.com/protegeproject/swrlapi/wiki).

 #### Building